 From their important research of civic education in the United States, Westheimer & Kahne (2004) created a framework for understanding teachers' approaches to teaching about and for citizenship.
 The researchers describe one approach as personally responsible citizenship which they suggest, focuses on the exercise of individual rights and responsibilities, while participatory citizenship requires a more engaged and involved approach, such as organizing a food drive.
 Their justice oriented conceptualization of citizenship involves a more sustained critique of and critical approach to understanding political and social structures, in contrast to dominant discourses which often circulate in curriculum and teaching practices.
-Westheimer & Kahne found that the least often utilized approach to civic education was justice-oriented, with teachers preferring to take up the personally responsible and participatory approaches in their classrooms.

 Central to Saskatchewan's proposed curriculum is the development of citizens "who actively investigate and interpret their rights and responsibilities as Canadian citizens and participate in democracy" (p.
 6).
-With a focus on engaged citizens, life-long learning, and strong sense of self, community and place, the document advances personally responsible and participatory models of citizenship that are steeped in the benevolent discourses Andreotti and Pashby (2013) are critical of, as well as discourses of universality that fail to account for ongoing socio-political inequity (Tupper, 2009; 2012).
-Notably absent from the document, and indeed troubling, is a commitment to critical citizenship, activism or any consideration of the ways in which these can be lived out by young people, especially in a colonial context such as exists in Canada
+With a focus on engaged citizens, life-long learning, and strong sense of self, community and place, the document reproduces the dominant approaches to understanding citizenship that are steeped in the benevolent discourses Andreotti and Pashby (2013) are critical of, as well as discourses of universality that fail to account for ongoing socio-political inequity (Tupper 2009; 2011).
+Notably absent from the document, and indeed troubling, is a commitment to critical citizenship, activism or any consideration of the ways in which these can be lived out by young people.

 Sears (2010) maintains that a 'key component of citizenship in any country is the people's identification with the nation' (193).
-In liberal democracies like Canada, citizenship may be understood as a national ethic, in which individual rights and civic participation are valued.
-Critiques of liberal democratic discourses of citizenship highlight existing inequities amongst citizens despite the existence of rights legislation (Pateman, 1989; Pearce & Hallgarten, 2000; Phillips, 1998; Siim, 2000; Tupper, 2008a, 2008b, 2009; Young, 2000).
-Often, these citizenship narratives depend on the veracity of Canada as a fair and just nation even though examples to the contrary are numerous (Burrows, 2013).
-In Saskatchewan, set against the backdrop of colonialism, a system of Indian Residential schools reflects a dark side of this province's past, and indeed Canada's history.
-This system allowed for the forcible removal of young children from their home communities as early as five years old, to attend schools with the expressed goal of assimilation.
-Various forms of abuse were experienced by these children, and Canada, through the Truth and Reconciliation Commission, is only now attempting to make amends to residential school survivors.
-Other examples in contrast to the dominant narrative of Canada as fair and just nation are not limited to the past.
-Rather, ongoing conditions of oppression exist in this country, positioning many citizens as less then, preventing them from full participation in democratic processes and leaving them deeply suspicious of federal and provincial governments (Tupper, 2009; Tupper et al. 2010).
+In liberal democracies such as Canada, citizenship may be understood as a national ethic, in which individual rights and civic participation are valued.
+Critiques of liberal democratic discourses of citizenship highlight existing inequities amongst citizens despite the existence of rights legislation (Pateman 1989; Pearce & Hallgarten 2000; Phillips 1998; Siim 2000; Tupper 2008a, 2008b, 2009; Young 2000).
+Often, these citizenship narratives depend on the veracity of Canada as a fair and just nation even though examples to the contrary are numerous (Burrows 2013).
 With this in mind, critical civic engagement is vital not only to the integrity of democracy, but to social justice work that aims to interrogate the ways in which a national citizenship ethic, corresponding political structures, and political processes continually position/produce some citizens and groups of citizens as marginal.
 Andreotti (2006) describes critical citizenship education as necessarily acknowledging the dangers of imagining one common way forward, one common future for all people, a universal citizenship ethic, regardless of specific cultures and contexts.
-This critical form of civic engagement, rooted in expressions of dissent "holds great possibility for improved democratic living" insofar as it challenges unjust norms or laws (Stitzlein, 2012, p.
-52).
+This form of civic engagement, rooted in expressions of dissent "holds great possibility for improved democratic living" insofar as it challenges unjust norms or laws (Stitzlein 2012, 52).

 Stitzlein (2012) advocates the teaching of dissent in citizenship education as a means of fostering political activism.
 For her, learning must involve interrogating the role of dissent or consensus in citizenship education curriculum.
 She states,